Introduction

 Welcome to BLACK CAT BOOKS; a British source of old radio, wireless, television, electrical, electronic and other (technical) books and pamphlets with FREE KNOWLEDGEABLE ADVICE relating to them

 Each 'Sorted by:' page holds all the details of all the catalogue items, but sorted by author, title, etc. into separate pages to suit your preferred method of looking for items....
-You only have to tick box(es) on any 'Sorted by:' page and give contact details at the bottom of the same page to deal with us.
+You have to note down all book+list numbers on any 'Sorted by:' page and send an E-mail to: dnsweetm@talktalk.net to deal with us.

 Not in the catalogue ?
 Just enquire by E-mail to: david@dsweetman.fsnet.co.uk

-Competent user: If you are reasonably familiar with on-line forms, then skip the rest of this page and use the Sorted by: tabs above.
+Competent user: Skip the rest of this page and use the Sorted by: tabs above.

 Nervous / new user: Congratulations !
 You already know most of what is needed to use this catalogue and contact us.
 All you need to know is: